All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 in the space between minds—

-not in the weights of a model.
+not in the weights of any model.

 To study AI is to study our limits.